Will This Home or Condo Sell as Fractional Ownership?

 - Carrying Costs: Homes marketed in the traditional manner need only be sold to one buyer, whereas homes marketed fractionally need to be sold to multiple buyers.
 Moreover, the sales cycle (the time between first buyer contact and closed sale) tends to be longer for fractionals than for whole ownership.
 Taken together, these factors dramatically lengthen the sale process, during which the seller will continue to carry all or most of the costs of ownership.

-- A project that has fabulous potential as a fractional from the standpoint of sale proceeds and return on equity will not be viable if inadequate cash is available to fund furnishing, marketing and sales.
+- Available Cash: A project that has fabulous potential as a fractional from the standpoint of sale proceeds and return on equity will not be viable if inadequate cash is available to fund furnishing, marketing and sales.
 This analysis is particularly critical for sellers who are already in financial trouble.

 Step 5: Assessing The Effect Of Bank Financing On Fractional Ownership Marketing